peterzan/ILETP/supporting-docs/5-international-perspective.md

 What the world needs is a system that works across these differences, not one that tries to erase them.

-## Why Fleets — Not Single Models — Are the Global Future
+## Why Fleets, Not Single Models Are the Global Future

 Fragmented AI ecosystems inevitably push the world toward multi-model fleets:
     US models
     Chinese open-source models
-    EU-compliant models
+    EU compliant models
     India’s sovereign stack
-    Middle Eastern cloud-optimized models
+    Middle Eastern cloud optimized models
     African and LATAM open-source local deployments

 Each region will have its own strengths and constraints.

-This means every serious application — public or private — will need to incorporate multiple models to achieve:
+This means every serious application, public or private will need to incorporate multiple models to achieve:
     diversity of reasoning
     redundancy and fault tolerance
-    policy-aware selection
+    policy aware selection
     localized compliance
-    region-neutral trust scoring
+    region neutral trust scoring
-    cross-model drift detection
+    cross model drift detection
     portable diagnostics

-This is not optional — it is the emergent global architecture.
+This is not optional, it is the emergent global architecture.

 And that is where ILETP™ fits.